Kiva

-Similar subterranean rooms are found among ruins in the North-American South-West, indicating uses by the ancient peoples of the region including the ancestral Puebloans, the Mogollon, and the Hohokam.
+Similar subterranean rooms are found among ruins in the Southwestern United States, indicating uses by the ancient peoples of the region including the ancestral Puebloans, the Mogollon, and the Hohokam.
 Those used by the ancient Pueblos of the Pueblo I Period and following, designated by the Pecos Classification system developed by archaeologists, were usually round and evolved from simpler pit-houses.
 For the Ancestral Puebloans, these rooms are believed to have had a variety of functions, including domestic residence along with social and ceremonial purposes.

 Evolution

 During the late 8th century, Mesa Verdeans started building square pit structures that archeologists call protokivas.
 They were typically 3 or 4 feet deep and 12 to 20 feet in diameter.
 By the mid-10th and early 11th centuries, these had evolved into smaller circular structures called kivas, which were usually 12 to 15 feet across.
 Mesa Verde-style kivas included a feature from earlier times called a sipapu, which is a hole dug in the north of the chamber that is thought to represent the Ancestral Puebloans' place of emergence from the underworld.

-When designating an ancient room as a kiva, archaeologists make assumptions about the room's original functions and how those functions may be similar to or differ from kivas used in modern practice.
-The kachina belief system appears to have emerged in the South-West around A.D.
-1250, while kiva-like structures occurred much earlier.
+When designating an ancient room as a kiva, archaeologists make assumptions about the room's original functions and how those functions may be similar to or differ from those used in modern practice.
+The kachina belief system appears to have emerged in the pre-Columbian Southwest around 1250, while kiva-like structures occurred much earlier.
 This suggests that the room's older functions may have been changed or adapted to suit the new religious practice.

-As cultural changes occurred, particularly during the Pueblo III period between 1150 and 1300, kivas continued to have a prominent place in the community.
+As cultural changes occurred, particularly during the Pueblo III Period between 1150 and 1300, kivas had a prominent place in the community.
 However, some kivas were built above ground.
-Kiva architecture became more elaborate, with tower kivas and great kivas incorporating specialized floor features.
-For example, kivas found in Mesa Verde National Park were generally keyhole-shaped.
-In most larger communities, it was normal to find one kiva for each five or six rooms.
-Kiva destruction, primarily by burning, has been seen as a strong archaeological indicator of conflict and warfare among people of the South-West during this period.
+Kiva architecture became more elaborate, with tower and great kivas incorporating specialized floor features.
+For example, kivas in Mesa Verde National Park were generally keyhole-shaped.
+Finding one kiva for each five or six rooms was normal in most larger communities.
+Kiva destruction, primarily by burning, has been seen as a strong archaeological indicator of conflict and warfare during this period.